drajamanthri/data-structures/array/sliding-window/README.md

         while window is invalid:
             Remove element at arr[left] from window

-        Here we always have a valid window
+        If window valid window
             Update answer
 </pre>
 </code>
+After the shrinking while loop, the window may not alway be valid if the left went out side boundary.
+In this scenario, before updating the answer, check if the window is valid.
+Ex sub array product < k

 <h2>Time complexity</h2>
 O(2n)<br>
 Right can move n times and the left can move n times.<br>